Makati Avenue: Points of interest

 Makati Avenue is a retail and entertainment hub of Makati.
 At its south end, the avenue bisects the Ayala Center, separating Glorietta, The Landmark department store and The Link shopping mall from the more upscale Greenbelt shopping center.
 This section also hosts the Ayala Museum, Greenbelt Chapel, and several luxury hotels such as the Makati Shangri-La, Manila, Fairmont Hotel Manila, Raffles Hotel Manila, and New World Makati Hotel.
-The stretch from Ayala Avenue to Gil Puyat Avenue is the site of the Ayala Triangle Gardens, which houses the Old Nielson Tower and the future Park Central Towers.
+The stretch from Ayala Avenue to Gil Puyat Avenue is the site of the Ayala Triangle Gardens, which houses the Old Nielson Tower and the Park Central Towers.
 This section also hosts The Peninsula Manila, Zuellig Building, Pacific Star Building, and several other office buildings.

 North of Gil Puyat are more hotels and commercial establishments, particularly near the intersection with Kalayaan Avenue.
 The A. Venue Mall and Century City Mall are located in this area, as are Gramercy Residences, Trump Tower Manila, Berjaya Makati Hotel, I'M Hotel Makati, St. Giles Hotel and Best Western Antel.
 The Sts.
 Peter and Paul Parish Church and Saint Paul College of Makati can be accessed by turning east onto Valdez Street before reaching J.P.
 Rizal Avenue and the Makati–Mandaluyong Bridge.